eddiepal/cypress-testrail-reporter/README.md

 **allowOnFailureScreenshotUpload**: _bool_ (optional: default is false) will upload failed screenshot to corresponding test result comment for easier debugging of failure.

-**allowOnFailureVideotUpload**: _bool_ (optional: default is false) will upload a video of the test to the  corresponding test result comment
+**allowOnFailureVideoUpload**: _bool_ (optional: default is false) will upload a video of the test to the  corresponding test result comment

 **includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run. set to false to return test runs based on filter or section/group.